papr8ka/-lwjgl-basics-wiki/ShaderLesson1.md

+### Preface

+This series relies on lwjgl-basics for shader and rendering utilities.
+However, the concepts should be universal enough that they could be applied to LibGDX, [GLSL Sandbox](http://glsl.heroku.com/), [Love2D](https://love2d.org/), or any other library/engine that supports GLSL.
+I'd recommend starting with the [Textures](https://github.com/mattdesl/lwjgl-basics/wiki/Textures) tutorial, which covers essential concepts like filters and texture coordinates.

+***

 As discussed, we need to write *vertex* and *fragment* scripts in order for our shader program to work.
-This first example will use the exact same shaders as defined in the SpriteBatch (as you can see if you were to print `SpriteBatch.DEFAULT_VERT_SHADER` and `SpriteBatch.DEFAULT_FRAG_SHADER`), with one minor difference: we will invert the final colour.
+This first example will use standard shaders, similar to those defined in SpriteBatch

+(as you can see if you were to print `SpriteBatch.DEFAULT_VERT_SHADER` and `SpriteBatch.DEFAULT_FRAG_SHADER`), with one minor difference: we will invert the final colour.
 For example, it will look as if we applied Photoshop's Invert Color function.

 In this series, we will use text files (`.vert` and `.frag`) for easier editing.
 When you go to release and distribute your games, you may want to embed the GLSL in your Java source as a String.
 Eclipse includes a [feature for pasting multi-line strings](http://www.vasanth.in/2009/03/10/eclipse-tip-escape-text-when-pasting/) which will be helpful.